My Little Pony: 2021–2024

 Hasbro announced the start of "Generation Five" toy line in February 2021, with a 3D CG-animated film (produced by Entertainment One and animated by Boulder Media) and a follow-up television series.
-Unlike previous generation changes which have generally featured a completely new set of characters, Generation Five will build upon the world and stories established in Generation Four from Friendship Is Magic, but will include a time jump as to introduce new characters and themes.
+Unlike previous generation changes which have featured a completely new world, Generation Five built upon the world and stories established in Generation Four from Friendship Is Magic while including a time jump as to introduce new characters and themes.
 According to Hasbro's Emily Thompson, vice president of global brand management for Entertainment One, the new line is aimed at Generation Alpha, which "has a higher emotional intelligence, and they expect a lot more from their entertainment"; to that end, the themes of the show will be aimed around diversity and inclusion but will still include nods and Easter eggs to the prior generation.

-The film and series takes place sometime after the end of Friendship Is Magic, where "friendship and harmony have been replaced by paranoia and mistrust" and the various pony species have segregated into their own tribes.
+The film and series take place some time after the end of Friendship Is Magic, where "friendship and harmony have been replaced by paranoia and mistrust" and the various pony species have segregated into their own tribes.
 The main characters of Generation Five includes Sunny Starscout (a female earth pony), Izzy Moonbow (a female unicorn) and Hitch Trailblazer, (a male earth pony), alongside Pegasus siblings Pipp Petals and Zipp Storm.

 The film was originally slated for theatrical release by Paramount Pictures, but the release was canceled due to the COVID-19 pandemic.
 It was sold to Netflix, with the film's release date being set on September 24, 2021.
-Netflix also greenlit its follow-up CG-animated series, which will also debut on the streaming service.
+Netflix also greenlit its follow-up CG-animated series, which also debuted on the streaming service.